Xalot/Xalot/README.md

 🌐 **English:**

-I'm an Office Universal Assistant at the Mexican Social Security Institute (IMSS) with a role focused on Organizational Knowledge and Innovation (COI).
-As a recent Computer Systems Engineering graduate, I'm passionate about diving into web development, database management, AI, and blockchain technology.
+ I'm passionate about diving into web development, database management, AI, and blockchain technology.

 Languages I work with include Python, Java, C++, JavaScript, Node.js, and Arduino.
 I'm eager to collaborate on projects that will challenge me and broaden my expertise.